 Accelerator presents British artist Jonathan Baldock’s first solo exhibition in Sweden.
 Baldock is presented in parallel with the Swedish artist Adèle Essle Zeiss in an Autumn exhibition programme focused on transformation and how we relate to the human body and our personal space.
-Two exhibitions characterised by sensuousness, presence and a cautiously positive hopefulness.
+Two exhibitions characterised by sensuousness, presence and a cautious hopefulness.

 About the exhibition